Sz-Tim/isRev/ms/msDraft.md

 Comparing sites across the entire gradient, species replace each other and high elevation communities are distinct from low elevation communities.
 But this replacement occurs gradually across elevations.
 Species are more often distributed individually, with overlapping ranges, rather than occurring as distinct abutting communities.
-In exception, several tropical datasets show high turnover between adjacent elevations for a large portion of the gradient [@Fisher1998; @Samson1997; @LongColw2011], consistent with small elevational ranges and a high degree of elevational specialization resulting from some combination of competition and abiotic constraints.
+In exception, several tropical datasets show high turnover between adjacent elevations for a large portion of the gradient [@Fisher1998; @Samson1997; @LongColw2011], consistent with a high degree of elevational specialization resulting from some combination of competition and abiotic constraints.

 ### Genus
 At the genus level, gradient-wide beta diversity ($\beta_{st}$) also declines with latitude (Fig. 2, gray; *n*=16, *P*=0.03, *R^2^*=0.25).